 The Royal Naval Association has over 20,000 members across 370 branches in the UK and overseas.
 It is a family of current and former Naval Service personnel, relatives and supporters of our country's Royal Navy.

-We meet every third Sunday of the month at:Wymondham Town Football Club
+We meet once a month, on a Sunday at:Wymondham Town Football Club

 The Wymondham Branch was inaugurated in 1996.
 John Porter became Chairman and a founder member of the Wymondham Branch of the RNA in December 1996.